Evaluate The Following Line Integral Along The Curve C

 1. Incorrect Parameterization: A wrong parameterization will lead to an incorrect result.
 Always double-check that the parameterization accurately represents the curve and its orientation.

-4. Ignoring Path Independence: If the vector field is conservative, using the potential function to evaluate the line integral is much easier than directly integrating along the curve Surprisingly effective..
+4. Ignoring Path Independence: If the vector field is conservative, using the potential function to evaluate the line integral is much easier than directly integrating along the curve Worth keeping that in mind..

 5. Sign Errors: Be careful with signs, especially when dealing with vector fields and dot products.